An increasing number of people today prefer to communicate via multiple channels like text messaging, email, video calling, etc., over voice calls.

 Contact centers are like modernized call centers.
-That’s why inbound and outbound calling is a part of many contact center services.
+They’re equipped to handle a large call volume of inbound and outbound calls as a part of many contact center services.

 A. Inbound Calling

-Incoming customer calls that contact centers receive are known as inbound calls.
-Your contact center’s customer service representatives handle these incoming calls.
+Incoming calls that contact centers receive are known as inbound calls.
+Your contact center’s customer service representatives handle any such incoming call from a customer.